 Walking in a group is a great way to get active and stay motivated.
 Find out more about walking groups in your area - it's free and fun.

 Cycling is a great way to explore Wiltshire’s countryside.
 Here are some cycling routes that run through Wiltshire.

 The Wiltshire Cycleway (Regional Route 20) is a circular 160 mile (255 kms) route around Wiltshire taking in Salisbury, Amesbury, Marlborough, Malmesbury, Corsham, Bradford-on-Avon, Mere and Wilton.

-Kennet and Avon Towpath Cycle Routes - is an 84 mile mainly traffic free cycle route between Reading and Bath.
-Cycling is permitted along the entire length of the Kennet and Avon Canal towpath, except for a short section approximately 600 metres long near Woolhampton, is free and does not require a permit.
+Kennet and Avon Towpath Cycle Routes is an 84 mile, mainly traffic-free cycle route between Reading and Bath.
+Cycling is permitted along the entire length of the Kennet and Avon Canal towpath, except for a short section approximately 600 metres long near Woolhampton.

-The 1 South West adventure cycle map shows all the tracks cyclists can legally use in the North Wessex Downs Area of Outstanding Natural Beauty and grades each route for difficulty.
+The 1 South West adventure cycle map shows tracks that cyclists can legally use in the North Wessex Downs Area of Outstanding Natural Beauty and grades each route for difficulty.

-Town cycle networks show where the council is looking at making improvements to cycle facilities in market towns and the recommended routes for cycling in Wiltshire’s market towns.
+Town cycle networks show where we are looking to make improvements to cycle facilities in market towns and the recommended routes for cycling in Wiltshire’s market towns.

 National Cycle Networks - Wiltshire

 National Route 4 of the National Cycle Network is a long distance route between London and Fishguard via Reading, Bath, Bristol, Newport, Swansea, Carmarthen, Tenby, Haverfordwest and St. Davids.